privacygmail cleanupemail security

 Risk 3: Government Requests and Subpoenas

-What happens: Government agencies can subpoena email data from companies with servers.
+What happens: Government agencies can subpoena email data from companies that hold it on servers.

 Legal reality: